Do adults tease your child, even with good intention? Learn why you need to respond to others’ teasing and how to do so firmly yet tactfully.

 Your little one is still a child, one who may not “get” the kinds of jokes adults like to make.
 He doesn’t appreciate being the subject of one and may not have the same sass or quick thinking to retort with a good comeback.

-And if the teasing doesn’t stop, address the adult in private by acknowledging his good intentions that may not sit well with your particular child.
+And if the teasing doesn’t stop, address the adult in private by acknowledging his intentions that may not sit well with your child.
 Highlight other ways your child enjoys his company to reassure him you value his relationship.

 No one likes to see her child teased, least of all by adults who may be laughing at his expense.
 Be his advocate, the one who’ll step in.
 You’ve got years of experience with social settings, much more than him.
 Step in to be his voice when he needs it the most.